Praveen8161/Chatty-BackEnd/README.md

 ### User Autonomy
 Users have the freedom to leave groups whenever they choose, providing them with control over their participation.

+### Customizable Group Names
+Admins can rename the group chat names, allowing for personalization and easy identification of groups.

+## Run Command
+` node index.js `